 Brush your child's teeth twice a day using a small, soft brush.
 If your child is younger than 3 years, ask your dentist if it's okay to use a rice-sized amount of fluoride toothpaste.
 Use a pea-sized amount for children ages 3 to 6 years.

-- Kneel down behind your child and have your child stand between your knees, facing away from you.
+- Kneel down or sit in a chair behind your child and have your child stand between your knees, facing away from you.

 - With one hand, gently press your child's head against your chest.